Antlerllb/digital_garden_netlify/src/site/notes/1-Project/2024-美赛/Model I.md

 Figure: Boost in Player Performance by Momentum Gain [[1-Project/2024-美赛/平均得分热图\|平均得分热图]]的第1个figure

-Both "Ace" and "Net_pt_won" show positive correlations with the momentum, indicating that as the match advances, players tend to deliver more aces and achieve success in winning points at the net.
+Both ace and net_pt_won show positive correlations with the momentum, indicating that as the match advances, players tend to deliver more aces and achieve success in winning points at the net.
 This suggests a strong connection between momentum and the enhanced performance of players in terms of ace delivery and net points won.

 Figure: Drop in Player Performance by Momentum Loss [[1-Project/2024-美赛/平均得分热图\|平均得分热图]]的第2个figure

-#Todo 下降的描述
+In early games (e.g., Game 1), high momentum (around 37 points_won) correlates with low double faults (approximately 2 points_won).
+As matches progress (e.g., Game 5), momentum declines (around 18 points_won), and double faults increase (reaching approximately 15 points_won).
+In later stages (e.g., Game 8), momentum further decreases (around 15 points_won), and double faults remain elevated (around 30 points_won).
+This inverse relationship suggests that declining momentum may lead to more double faults, negatively impacting players' performance.

-In exploring the dynamics of Wimbledon 2023, we delve into two pivotal facets: the Player Face-off Network and the Player Momentum Overview. #Todo 描述图表并排
+In exploring the dynamics of Wimbledon 2023, we delve into two pivotal facets: the Player Face-off Network and the Player Momentum Overview.
+Superstar players like Carlos Alcaraz and Novak Djokovic consistently exhibit high momentum, with their decoder outputs surpassing prior outputs.
+However, among Elite players, the relationship varies; for instance, Daniil Medvedev experiences a slight dip in momentum, while Roman Saiullin shows a significant increase.

 Figure: Player Face-off Network For Wimbledon 2023
 Table: Player Momentum Overview For Wimbledon 2023